mlewissmith/ifm/doc/usage.rst

 specified, :samp:`stdin` is read.
 A filename equal to :file:`-` also indicates that :samp:`stdin` should be read at that point.

-If any of the :option:`-map`, :option:`-items`, :option:`-tasks` or
+If any of the :code:`-map`, :code:`-items`, :code:`-tasks` or :code:`-show`
-:option:`-show` options was specified, the appropriate output is produced.
+options was specified, the appropriate output is produced.
 If not, only a syntax check of the input is done.

-When producing output, the output format specified by the :option:`-format` option is used.
+When producing output, the output format specified by the :code:`-format` option is used.
 If this was not specified, the first format in the list which supports this type of output is chosen.